8-BIT-DEV/DataFileParserLibrary/README.md

 @key2 "keyvalue1" ;
 @startsomething "what" ;

-the space is import between the last value of the key and the semicolon.
+the space is import between the last value of the key and the semicolon. @ defines A key then you put it like @keyname "hello" "world" ; A key can have as many values as it wants there stored in A ArrayList in the key object